hernantz/blog/content/some-reviews-part-2.md

 serious movie, the plot and characters are not developed in depth, but you will just enjoy it nonetheless.
 **score: 4.0**

+# 2001: Space Odissey
+The visuals of the movie aged really well, but not the phase.
+It's simply not possible to stay focused on scenes that take minutes, resambling the famous hold on tunes on help desk lines.
+Still have to figure out what to make out of the last 10 minutes, otherwise the movie doesn't have a connecting idea behind the chapters appart from the monolith.
+Anyhow, it's a classic that must be seen to further appreciate other sci-fy movies that were inspired by it.
+**score: 3.0**

+# Alien: Covenant
+I really liked David again!
+And the movie should have explored his experiments more.
+We are again forced to see a stupid crew die one by one (seems to be a requirement to be sent to space).
+And, not only we don't get many answers (which i'm cool with), but we see lots of plot holes, or nonsensical scenes:
+You don't wipe a civilization by destroying a city of beings that can travel around the galaxy (mankind doesn't live in NYC only), or Tennesse trying to control the ship is extremely forced scene, so on and so forth.
+The name of the movie should have been covenant, we know they put alien on it to sell more tickets.
+**score: 2.6**

+# Mascarade + Expansion
+Falls into the category of easy to learn and fast to play.
+Chaos is innevitable when playing above 5 player count.
+You'll be able to track only what's sorrunding you.
+The thing is that you have to track who you are, who other players are (to swap your card with a better character or have a clue if someone swaps with you), and also you need to pay attention to see if someone is about to win to avoid that.
+Naturally complots appear and some players will help you.
+Even though I don't realy enjoy don't having idea what's going on, this game is really fun and fast.
+The expansion, while not needed, adds some good characters that can replace some boring ones. with characters that have more habilities that simply take gold from the bank, i.e the queen can be replaced by the princess, which also forces a player to reveal his card.
+**score: 4.0**